phytertek/mrdux/README.md

 ### N-ary

 * **Description:**
-  A function that takes n number of arguments
+  A function that takes n number of arguments.
+See [arity](#arity).

 * **Example:**
   `(a, b, c) => ({ a, b, c})` is a n-ary function where n is 3

+---

 ### Unary

 * **Description:**
-  Technically unary just means one, but in the context of this library we're usually meaning a function that takes on argument.
+  Technically unary just means of one, but in the context of this library we're usually meaning a function that takes one argument.

 * **Example:**
   `(a) => a + 1` is a unary function

+---

+### Binary

+* **Description:**
+  Technically unary just means of two, but in the context of this library we're usually meaning a function that takes two arguments.

+* **Example:**
+  `(a, b) => a + b` is a binary function

 ---